section-engineering-education/engineering-education/content/articles/index.md

 We use a conditional statement to switch between the action types and each type return their updated state.

-Note that reducers depend on how bulky the application developing.
-So there is no limit to the number of reducers to be made.
+Note that the number of reducer functions depends on how bulky the application developing.
 But if there is more than one reducer, then you need a `rootReducers` that will combine all reducers to one for the `store`.
 This is achieved by making use of the `combineReducers` function from `redux` installed and pass in the reducers.

 Reducers live in their folder and the root reducers are exported to the store.
 Take for instance, inside the `reducers` folder, we can have different files for each reducer and one `index.js` file for the `rootReducer`.